South Lake Tahoe Brain Injury Lawyer

 Based on diagnostic imaging results, the doctor can diagnose an individual with one of several types of traumatic brain injuries.Types of Traumatic Brain Injuries

 The doctor can diagnose someone with one of several different types of brain injuries.
-Like other injuries, some diagnoses are more severe than others; however, every head injury needs to be taken seriously.
+Like other injuries, some diagnoses are more severe than others; however, every head injury must be taken seriously.
 Some of the possible head injuries include:

-- Cerebral Contusion: A cerebral contusion can be thought of like a bruise of the brain tissue.
-Typically, a bruise will be evident in medical imaging if someone has been diagnosed with a cerebral contusion.
+- Cerebral Contusion: A cerebral contusion can be thought of as a bruise of the brain tissue.
+A bruise is typically evident in medical imaging if someone has been diagnosed with a cerebral contusion.
 The symptoms of a brain contusion will depend on the location and severity of the contusion within the brain.
-While some people have issues with memory, other people can have problems with executive functioning.
+While some people have memory issues, others can have executive functioning problems.
 This means that the person might have trouble following directions.
 Many people will recover fully following a cerebral contusion.

 - Herniation: A herniation is among the most severe head injuries and can lead to death.
 A herniation can develop as a consequence of any of the injuries above.
-A herniation takes place when the pressure inside the skull forces the brain tissue to shift.
+A herniation occurs when the skull's pressure forces the brain tissue to shift.
 When this happens, the brain tissue is unable to function.
 As a result, patients can stop breathing, leading to death.

 Once the diagnosis has been made, the treatment process will begin.
 The doctor will use medications to control the patient's blood pressure and reduce pain.
 The physician may also administer IV fluids or use a blood transfusion to provide additional support.
-In some cases, surgery is required to stabilize the patient's vital signs.
+Surgery is sometimes required to stabilize the patient's vital signs.

-When patients leave the hospital, the recovery process will probably involve physical and occupational therapy.
+The recovery process will probably involve physical and occupational therapy when patients leave the hospital.
 This is used to help individuals regain as much of their motor and sensory function as possible.
-During this challenging time, individuals need to lean on family members and friends for support.
-There are always resources available.
+Individuals need to lean on family members and friends during this challenging time for support, and resources are always available.

-If you suffered a traumatic brain injury in an accident, call our experienced South Lake Tahoe brain injury attorneys at AutoAccident.com today at (530) 392-9400 or (800) 404-5400 to schedule a complimentary consultation.
+If you suffered a traumatic brain injury in an accident, our experienced South Lake Tahoe brain injury attorneys at AutoAccident.com can help.
+Call our legal team today at (530) 392-9400 or (800) 404-5400 to schedule a complimentary consultation.
 We offer free, friendly legal advice on how to bring a TBI case for fair compensation

 Citation of Photo: Pixabay